eldadYikne/Barbara-weather/README.md

 <img width="937" alt="weather" src="src/assets/img/1.png">

 ## Whatspop Description
-A small App that was built in a few days, I take that challenge to learn more of the use websocket like I want.
+A small App that was built in a few days, I take that challenge to learn more of the use API,Tailwind and Vue like I want.

 ### Technologies
 - Axios
-- weather API
+- Weather API
-- tailwind Css -ספרייה נוחה למפתחי פרונט css
+- Tailwind Css
 - Vue.Js (Transtions, router-view, Suspense and more)